MarcL/marclittlemore.com/src/posts/2024/2024-03-05-automatic-netlify-rebuilds.md

 Or you could just rebuild it automatically. :robot:

-## Automation services
+## Let's start automating

 My original plan for rebuilding my sites was to trigger this rebuild via a cron service, like [cron-job.org](https://cron-job.org/en/) or [Easy Cron](https://www.easycron.com/) or automation platform like [Zapier](https://zapier.com).

 I tried using the automation service [make.com](https://make.com) to schedule a yearly rebuild of my site to update the footer.
 However, I soon hit the limits of their free tier which only allows 2 scenarios and I wanted to update multiple websites.
 You could bundle the rebuild requests into a single scenario and update each site in a sequence, but then you lack single responsibility and it's harder to debug if anything goes wrong with a single update.

+Instead, I decided to use [Netlify](https://www.netlify.com/).

-## Using Netlify to rebuild
+## Using Netlify to rebuild your site

+_Disclaimer: I work for Netlify but I've used their platform for years before I worked there._

-I host all of my sites on Netlify and have done for a long time. _Disclaimer: I work for Netlify but I've been doing this way before I worked there._ Netlify provides you with the ability to rebuild your site via a [webhook](https://en.wikipedia.org/wiki/Webhook) - a HTTP POST request which allows you to kick-off a new build and deployment of your site.
+I host all of my sites on Netlify and have done for a long time.
+Netlify provides you with the ability to rebuild your site via a [webhook](https://en.wikipedia.org/wiki/Webhook) - a HTTP POST request which allows you to kick-off a new build and deployment of your site.

 While there are plenty of other options for running scheduled tasks, I thought I'd just move over to using Netlify's [scheduled functions](https://docs.netlify.com/functions/scheduled-functions/) to automate this.
 This has the advantage of me having complete control over the code and when the rebuild happens.
 I can add in any additional notifications, like messaging me on Slack or Telegram, and it allows me to commit it to my site's repository as part of the infrastructure - [infrastructure as code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_code).
 This allows me to version my scheduled tasks along with the code and stops me from having to remember which service I used to rebuild the site.